StalkerAVG/Discord-Music-bot/README.md

 # Discord-Music-bot
-Simple Discord bot that can play music as well as playlists, translate message from the English keyboard layout to Ukrainian, give you the temperature or the wether in the choosen city.
+Simple Discord bot that can play music as well as playlists, translate message from the English keyboard layout to Ukrainian, give you the temperature or the wheather in the choosen city.